Firius/pdsnd_github/README.md

 ### Analysis of Bikeshare Data

 The project is about the creation of a python file to help with the analysis of Bikeshare data in Washington, Chicago and New York City.
+The data encompasses the period from January to June 2017.

 #### Files used:
 * bikeshare.py